 What else do I need to know?

-Braintree’s 3DS2 solution has been built to support both 3D Secure 1 and 2 authentication protocols.
+Braintree’s flexible 3DS2 solution has been built to support both 3D Secure 1 and 2 authentication protocols.
 That means if issuers aren’t ready for 3DS2, Braintree will automatically divert your transactions to 3DS1 to help ensure your transactions are SCA compliant.

 Where can I learn more?